List of Monster Allergy characters: Lonzo Potato

 Lonzo is Elena's 8-year-old cousin.
 Elena has a strained relationship with him as he sometimes does weird things, such as acting like a cat to cheer her up when Purrcy was kidnapped.
 Since then, Elena goes to Zick's house to avoid him, every time he comes for a visit.
 When he sees Bombo and Synakutz Bu taking a picture of themselves and making themselves visible for a moment, Elena hears his scream, causing her to go help him with the situation, only to find his face getting misplaced after being eaten by Bombo.
 Lonzo gets excited by the world of monsters when Elena tells him about it.
-When Bombo eats him again to fix his face and back to normal, he stated that being normal isn't fun.

 In the comic book series, he is called Porter instead of Lonzo.

 Lonzo is voiced by Irene Scalzo (Italian).

 Purrcy

 Purrcy is Elena's pet cat who always tries to make friends with Timothy and Jeremy, but ends up getting zapped or scratched in the face.
-He was catnapped in the first episode of the animated and comic series by Magnacat, who was looking for Tutors disguised as felines.
-Zick and Elena eventually find him in the later issues.

 Puffy

 Puffy is Elena's pet rabbit.
-Puffy has a prominent role in the episode "Claws", where he was transformed into a were-rabbit by Omnised and Omniquad with a use of a carrot of invulnerability, after receiving orders from Magnacat to attack Zick and Elena in the Oldmill's old shipyard.
-When Zick tried to suck Puffy in the Universal Dombox, it didn't work because Puffy was not a monster.
-When Elena recognized that the were-rabbit was her pet, she called him by his name, causing him to regain control of himself while in were-rabbit form.
-Puffy approached Elena, who touched him, and he transformed back to normal.
+Puffy has a prominent role in the episode "Claws", where he was transformed into a humanoid form by Omnised and Omniquad on Magnacat's orders.
+When Elena recognizes the creature as her pet, she calls him by name, causing him to regain control of himself.
+Puffy approaches Elena, who returns him to normal.

-In the comic series, he was a replacement pet when Purrcy was missing.
-He also became a were-rabbit, but because of the Mask of Fire's evil influence instead of the carrot of invulnerability.
-He returned to normal when Zick captured him in a Dombox with lavender, a plant that is said to diminish monsters' and Tamers' powers.
+In the comic series, Puffy was transformed by the Mask of Fire.
+He is returned to normal when Zick captures him in a Dombox with lavender, a plant that is said to diminish monsters' and Tamers' powers.